China asks Pak to scale up security for its citizens; demands punishment to perpetrators behind Karachi varsity blast | Law-Order

 The blood of the Chinese cannot be shed in vain, and those behind this incident will surely pay the price, a Chinese foreign ministry spokesperson said while strongly condemning the latest attack on Chinese nationals working in Pakistan.

-An explosion triggered by a burqa-clad Baloch woman suicide bomber ripped through a shuttle passenger van of the Confucius Institute at the prestigious University of Karachi on Tuesday, leaving three Chinese teachers dead and one injured and causing several Pakistani casualties, in the latest targeted attack against Chinese citizens in Pakistan's financial capital.
+''This is a premeditated suicide terrorist attack targeting Chinese citizens and the target is teachers they carry on human civilization and promote cultural exchange.
+It is an egregious and heinous attack,'' he said.

-China expressed its ''strong condemnation and great indignation'' at the attack, as well as deep condolences to the victims and sincere sympathy to the injured and the bereaved families, the state-run Xinhua news agency quoted the spokesperson as saying.
+''China expresses strong condemnation and indignation.
+People and life come first.
+The Chinese government attaches great importance to the safety of Chinese citizens and institutions overseas,'' he said.

-The Chinese Foreign Ministry and Chinese diplomatic missions in Pakistan will continue to urge relevant Pakistani departments to handle properly the follow-up matters of those killed, treat the injured, and resolutely crack down on the terrorist organisation involved, the spokesperson said.
+On Tuesday, an explosion triggered by a burqa-clad woman suicide bomber from Baloch Liberation Army (BLA) ripped through a shuttle passenger van of the Confucius Institute at the prestigious University of Karachi, leaving three Chinese teachers dead and one injured, in the latest targeted attack against Chinese citizens in Pakistan.

-Hours after the deadly blast, Pakistani Prime Minister Shehbaz Sharif paid a visit to the Chinese Embassy in Islamabad to express his condolences and vowed to bring the perpetrators to justice.
+A spokesperson for the BLA, the separatist outfit which is banned in Pakistan, the UK and the US, said that the attack was carried out by Shari Baloch alias Bramsh - the ''first female suicide bomber of the brigade''.

-The banned Balochistan Liberation Army (BLA) linked Majeed Brigade has claimed responsibility for the attack that took place near China-built Confucius Institute -- a non-profit institute teaching Chinese language to local pupils -- in Karachi University.
+The attack that too by a woman suicide bomber from Baloch Liberation Army (BLA), which is vocally opposing the USD 60 billion China-Pakistan Economic Corridor (CPEC), sent shock waves here as it highlights deep rooted opposition to Chinese projects.

-A spokesperson for the university said three of the victims were Chinese nationals.
-They were identified as Confucius Institute Director Huang Guiping, Ding Mupeng, Chen Sa and Khalid, the Pakistani driver.
+Asked whether such attacks will affect the CPEC connecting China's Xinjiang province with Pakistan's Balochistan where the locals opposed Chinese presence Wang said, ''our ironclad friendship is unbreakable and attempts to undermine our cooperation, mutual trust and CPEC will not succeed''.

-CCTV footage of the attack showed a burqa-clad woman standing outside the entrance of the Confucius Institute.
-The woman detonated herself just as the van neared the institute's entrance.
+''Terrorism is a common scourge and Chinese blood will not be shed in vein in terrorism.
+China supports Pakistan in fighting terrorism and make the culprits behind the attack pay,'' he said.

-A spokesperson of the BLA, the separatist outfit which is banned in Pakistan, the UK and the US, said that the attack was carried out by Shari Baloch alias Bramsh - the ''first female suicide bomber of the brigade''.
-The attack marks ''a new chapter in the history of Baloch resistance,'' he added.
+To another question, he said China has taken note of Prime Minister Shehbaz Sharif's visit to the Chinese Embassy in Islamabad to convey condolences besides the Chief Minister of Sindh and other political parties.

-Quoting experts, the Global Times report said given the capability and willingness, the BLA is the biggest suspect but the Pakistan Taliban, Islamic State or the ''East Turkistan Islamic Movement'' could also be involved.
+Quoting experts, the report said given the capability and willingness, the BLA is the biggest suspect but the Pakistan Taliban, Islamic State or the ''East Turkistan Islamic Movement'' could also be involved.

 The BLA is one of the largest terror groups currently active in Pakistan's Balochistan province and has carried out repeated attacks against Chinese targets, the report quoted Qian Feng, director of the research department at the National Strategy Institute at Tsinghua University, as saying.